MONOCLONAL ANTIBODY

 Side effects

-Common side effects of Leqembi include infusion-related reactions, amyloid-related imaging abnormalities (ARIA, referring to changes seen in brain imaging) with microhemorrhages (small brain bleeds), edema (swelling due to fluid buildup in tissues), and effusion (abnormal accumulation of fluid in a body cavity or space), and headaches.
+Common side effects of Leqembi include infusion-related reactions, amyloid-related imaging abnormalities (ARIA, referring to changes seen in brain imaging) with microhemorrhages (small brain bleeds), edema (swelling due to fluid buildup in tissues), effusion (abnormal fluid accumulation in a body cavity), and headaches.

 For more information about this treatment, visit: